grinnell-cs/csc151-images/_eboards/eboard20-2.md

   And I'm not sure that grades are promis'd joy.
 But you get the gist.
 * I treated most readings as a "check off" opportunity.
 If you turned it in, you got a check.
-I did not alwaysd look at your answers.
+I did not always look at your answers.
 If you have outstanding questions, let me know.
     * No late penalties for ones I hadn't at least half graded:
         * Pre-reflection for MP5.